zempo/node-starter-postgres/README.md

 # 5. Rename the example .env file, if you plan on using environmental variables in your project
 mv example.env .env

-# 6. Update the package.json with your project name and details
 ```

+> Be sure to update your package.json w/ your project details!

 ## Database (Sql)